Effecting a Takeover

 4.1 Preliminary matters

-2. No mandatory offers; no minimum pricing – Unlike the takeover rules in certain non-US jurisdictions, neither US federal securities laws nor state corporate laws require a bidder to commence a tender offer for the shares of a company as a consequence of acquiring a specified percentage of a public company's outstanding shares.
-However, three states (Maine, Pennsylvania and South Dakota) have "control share cash-out" requirements under which a bidder that acquires a specified percentage of voting power must notify remaining shareholders, who can then require that the bidder purchase their shares.
-Similarly, US federal securities laws do not impose any minimum price at which a tender offer is to be conducted or minimum amount of merger consideration that must be paid, subject to certain limited exceptions for squeeze-outs and required disclosure of the price paid in purchases made during a specified period prior to the tender offer.
-Some states impose "fair price requirements", e.g., highest price paid during a specified "look-back" period, on the consideration in business combinations with holders of more than a specified percentage of the target company's outstanding shares.
-Certain rules regulate changes to the consideration payable in a tender offer and the consideration payable in squeeze-outs.
-These are discussed below.
+(b) No mandatory offers; no minimum pricing – Unlike the takeover rules in certain non-US jurisdictions, neither US federal securities laws nor state corporate laws require an acquirer to commence a tender offer as described herein for the shares of a public company as a consequence of acquiring a specified percentage of the company's outstanding shares; however, at least three states impose quasi-analogous purchase obligations on public company acquirers (Maine, Pennsylvania and South Dakota have "control share cash-out" requirements under which a bidder that acquires a specified percentage of voting power must notify remaining shareholders, who can then require that the bidder purchase their shares).
+Similarly, although some US states impose "fair price requirements", e.g., highest price paid during a specified "look-back" period, on the consideration in business combinations with holders of more than a specified percentage of the target company's outstanding shares, US federal securities laws do not generally impose any minimum price at which a tender offer is to be conducted or minimum amount of merger consideration that must be paid, subject to limited exceptions for squeeze-outs.
+Certain rules applicable to changes in the consideration payable in a tender offer, and the consideration payable in squeeze-outs, are discussed below.

 4.2 Making the bid public

-1. Preliminary discussions – As a first step in acquiring the target company, the acquirer's CEO may contact the target company's CEO and set up a meeting between the two CEOs to discuss strategic alternatives available to the two companies.
-At this meeting, the acquirer's CEO may suggest an offer to purchase the target company for a specified amount per share or premium per share (or range thereof), as well as discuss other matters relevant to the acquisition proposal.
-If the target company agrees to proceed, then the parties can determine whether the acquisition will be structured as a tender offer or a merger and begin to negotiate a definitive acquisition agreement.
-In friendly transactions, the parties generally enter into a confidentiality agreement to permit the acquirer to conduct due diligence.
-This agreement typically restricts public announcements about the negotiations and enables the target company to provide material non-public information to the acquirer without violating SEC Regulation FD, which restricts selective disclosure of such information.
+(a) Preliminary discussions – There are no specific US federal regulations around preliminary business discussions, and it is common practice for such preliminary business conversations around an acquisition to be kept confidential (with the exception of certain situations such as hostile approaches, management take-privates and publicly announced “strategic review” processes).
+In friendly transactions, the parties generally enter into a confidentiality agreement to permit the acquirer to conduct due diligence of the public company target.
+This agreement typically restricts public announcements about the negotiations and enables the target public company to provide material non-public information to the acquirer without violating SEC Regulation FD, which restricts selective disclosure of such information.
+It is typical in the US for parties to negotiate definitive agreements in parallel with due diligence.
 Because negotiations and due diligence are conducted pursuant to an agreement that requires confidentiality and restricts public announcements, acquisitions in the US generally become public only upon the signing of a definitive agreement.
-This may be contrasted with the practice in other jurisdictions where such announcements are made earlier, particularly if the acquirer builds up its holdings to a level that obligates it to offer to purchase publicly held shares.
-If the target company is unwilling to proceed with negotiating a ‘friendly’ transaction, then the acquirer may consider whether to proceed on a ‘hostile’ basis, which generally means that the acquirer will make public its intentions regarding an acquisition of the target company.
+This may be contrasted with the practice in other jurisdictions where such announcements are made earlier, particularly if the acquirer builds up its holdings in a target public company to a level that obligates it to offer to purchase publicly held shares.
+If the target public company is unwilling to proceed with negotiating a ‘friendly’ transaction, then the acquirer may consider whether to proceed on a ‘hostile’ basis, which generally means that the acquirer will make public its intentions regarding an acquisition of the target public company.

-Even at this preliminary stage, a potential acquirer will need to keep a record of its contacts and discussions with the target company.
-If the parties reach agreement for an acquisition of the target company, the disclosure document prepared for the target company's shareholders – a definitive proxy statement for a long-form merger or an offer to purchase for a tender offer – will include a detailed discussion of past contracts, transactions or negotiations between the target company (and its affiliates) and the acquirer or their respective representatives, generally including the nature of the contact, e.g., a meeting, letter, or telephone conversation, the principal participants and the substance of the contact.
-This disclosure is usually presented in the target company's proxy statement or the acquirer's offer to purchase under an appropriate heading, such as "Background of the Merger."
+Even at this preliminary stage, a potential acquirer will need to keep a record of its contacts and discussions with the target public company.
+If the parties reach agreement for an acquisition of the target public company, the disclosure document prepared for the target public company's shareholders – a definitive proxy statement for a long-form merger or an offer to purchase for a tender offer – will include a detailed discussion of past contacts, transactions or negotiations between the target public company (and its affiliates) and the acquirer or their respective representatives, generally including the nature of the contact, e.g., a meeting, letter, or telephone conversation, the principal participants and the substance of the contact.
+This disclosure is usually presented in the target public company's proxy statement or the acquirer's offer to purchase the target public company’s shares under an appropriate heading, such as "Background of the Merger."

-2. Tender offer commencement – Under the SEC tender offer rules, a tender offer is commenced when a bidder first publishes, sends or gives the means to tender securities to the target company's security holders.
-On the commencement date, a bidder must file a Schedule TO with the SEC together with the required exhibits (which will include the offer to purchase, a letter of transmittal and other documents required to deliver tendered shares, and the acquirer's press release announcing commencement of the offer).
-The bidder must deliver a copy of Schedule TO to the target company, notify the exchange on which the target company's shares are listed of the commencement of the offer, publish an advertisement (which may be in summary form) in one or more major newspapers containing specified information regarding the offer, and disseminate the tender offer materials to target company shareholders.
+Under the SEC tender offer rules, a tender offer is commenced when the acquirer first publishes, sends or gives the means to tender securities to the target public company's shareholders.
+On the commencement date, the acquirer must file a Schedule TO with the SEC together with the required exhibits (which will include the offer to purchase, a letter of transmittal and other documents required to deliver tendered shares, and the acquirer's press release announcing commencement of the offer).
+The acquirer must deliver a copy of Schedule TO to the target public company, notify the exchange on which the target public company's shares are listed of the commencement of the offer, publish an advertisement (which may be in summary form) in one or more major newspapers containing specified information regarding the offer, and disseminate the tender offer materials to the target public company’s shareholders.

-• Pre-offer announcements – Announcements prior to formal commencement, e.g., an announcement that a bidder is considering or has determined to make a tender offer, or is in discussions with the target company regarding a possible bid, are permitted.
-Such announcements do not constitute "commencement" of the offer if they are filed with the SEC under cover of Schedule TO on the date of first use and designated as pre-commencement communications.
-Such communications may not include the means to tender shares and must contain cautionary language advising target company shareholders where to obtain the tender offer statement and to read it when it is available.
-These requirements also apply to a joint press release issued by an acquirer and a target company announcing their execution of a merger agreement prior to commencement of the tender offer for the target company's shares pursuant to the merger agreement.
+• Pre-offer announcements – Generally – Announcements prior to formal commencement of a tender offer, e.g., an announcement that a bidder is considering or has determined to make a tender offer, or is in discussions with the target public company regarding a possible bid, are permitted.
+Such announcements do not constitute "commencement" of the offer if they are filed with the SEC under cover of Schedule TO on or before the date of first use and designated as pre-commencement communications.
+Such communications may not include the means to tender shares and must contain cautionary language advising target public company shareholders where to obtain the tender offer statement and to read it when it is available.
+These requirements also apply to a joint press release issued by an acquirer and a target public company announcing their execution of a merger agreement prior to commencement of a tender offer for the target public company's shares pursuant to the merger agreement.

 4.3 Form of consideration and pricing rules

-1. Form – Neither US federal securities laws nor state corporate laws prescribe the form of consideration to be paid in a tender offer or merger.
-Apart from a bidder's own financial resources and access to financing, factors that will influence an acquirer's choice of consideration to be offered include the following:
+(a) Form – Neither US federal securities laws nor state corporate laws prescribe the form of consideration to be paid in a tender offer or merger with a target public company or its shareholders.
+Apart from the acquirer’s own financial resources and access to financing, factors that will influence an acquirer's choice of consideration to be offered include the following:

-• Tax deferral – If a significant part of the consideration payable to target company shareholders in a merger or other business combination consists of equity securities of the acquirer and the transaction otherwise satisfies the US tax law requirements for a "reorganization", target company shareholders will not recognize gain or loss on the exchange of target company shares for acquirer shares; rather, any tax on acquirer shares received as consideration is deferred until the target shareholders sell the acquirer shares.
-The transaction is immediately taxable to target company shareholders to the extent they receive "boot", i.e., non-qualifying consideration, such as cash or debt securities of the acquirer.
+• Tax deferral – If a significant part of the consideration payable to target public company shareholders in an acquisition transaction consists of equity securities of the acquirer, and the transaction otherwise satisfies the US tax law requirements for a "reorganization", target public company shareholders will not recognize gain or loss on the exchange of target public company shares for acquirer shares; rather, any tax on acquirer shares received as consideration will be deferred until the target public company shareholders sell the acquirer shares.
+The transaction is immediately taxable to target public company shareholders to the extent they receive "boot", i.e., non-qualifying consideration, such as cash or debt securities of the acquirer.

-• Hostile vs. friendly bids – Extensive information regarding the target company is required to be included in a registration statement for shares of an acquirer to be issued as tender/exchange offer or merger consideration.
-Depending on the materiality of the target company to the acquirer, that information could include the target company's historical financial statements and pro forma combined financial statements that give effect to the business combination.
-Such information is likely to be impractical or even impossible to obtain in a hostile acquisition, making the issuance of shares in a registered offering impracticable.
+• Hostile vs. friendly bids – Extensive information regarding the acquirer is required to be included in a registration statement for shares of an acquirer to be issued as tender/exchange offer or merger consideration.
+Depending on the materiality of the target public company to the acquirer, that information could include the acquirer’s historical financial statements and pro forma combined financial statements that give effect to the business combination.
+Such information, including in particular the target’s financial information required for producing pro forma financial statements, is likely to be impractical or even impossible to obtain in a hostile acquisition, making the issuance of shares in a registered offering impracticable in such situations.

-As noted above, an acquirer in an all-cash transaction will have a timing advantage over a rival bidder offering its securities.
-This can be especially important when the board of the target of a hostile bid determines that an all-cash acquisition of the target by a "white knight" is preferable to the hostile bidder (subject to compliance with the directors' fiduciary duties (see "4.7 Fiduciary Duties of Directors," below).
+• Timing generally – An acquirer in an all-cash transaction will often have a timing advantage over a rival bidder offering its securities, due to the certainty of value and the timing for registering its shares.
+This can be especially important when the board of the target in a hostile bid determines that an all-cash acquisition of the target by a "white knight" is preferable to the hostile bidder (subject to compliance with the directors' fiduciary duties, see "4.7 Fiduciary Duties of Directors," below).

-• Availability of appraisal rights – Shareholders of a target company in all-cash mergers (including second-step squeeze-out mergers following a tender offer) generally have statutory appraisal rights.
+• Availability of appraisal rights – Shareholders of a target public company in an all-cash merger situation (including in “second-step” squeeze-out mergers following a “first-step” tender offer) generally have statutory appraisal rights.
 See "4.8 Appraisal Rights of Minority Shareholders," below.
 Under Delaware law and many other state corporate laws, appraisal rights are not available in a merger in which the consideration consists of public company shares.

-• CVRs - Contingent consideration, or the right to receive an additional payment or payments such as earn-outs or milestone payments upon satisfaction of specified conditions set forth in the governing instrument for the payment (often referred to as a contingent value right, or "CVR"), is unusual in public company acquisitions for various reasons, including the difficulty of valuing the contingent payment for purposes of assessing the fairness of the consideration offered to target shareholders, and comparing the value of the CVR to the consideration in an all-cash or all-stock transaction.
-A fully transferable CVR will generally be considered a security requiring Securities Act registration and, if structured as a debt instrument (as many CVRs are), qualification of an indenture under the US Trust Indenture Act of 1939, as amended.
+• CVRs - Contingent consideration, or the right to receive an additional payment or payments such as earn-outs or milestone payments upon satisfaction of specified conditions set forth in the governing instrument for the payment (often referred to as a contingent value right, or "CVR"), is unusual in public company acquisitions (other than in the pharmaceutical and biotech industries, where they are fairly common) for various reasons, including the difficulty of valuing the contingent payment for purposes of assessing the fairness of the consideration offered to target shareholders, and comparing the value of the CVR to the consideration in an all-cash or all-shares transaction.
+A fully transferable CVR will generally be considered a security requiring Securities Act registration and, if structured as a debt instrument, qualification of an indenture under the US Trust Indenture Act of 1939, as amended.
 In some cases, such registration and a limited period of required Exchange Act reporting by the entity issuing the CVRs (generally lasting until redemption or payout of the CVRs) are an acceptable trade-off for the ability to include contingent consideration in the transaction.
-However, in most cases, restrictions on transferability and other limitations may obviate the need for Securities Act registration.
+However, in most cases, CVRs, if used, are structured to impose restrictions on transferability and other limitations to obviate the need for Securities Act registration.

-2. Pricing – Neither US federal securities laws nor state corporate laws prescribe the amount of the consideration to be paid in a tender offer or merger (other than in second-step squeeze-out mergers after a tender offer, in which both exemption from the SEC's going private rule and the Delaware law provision permitting a squeeze-out with less than 90% ownership of the target company require that the consideration in the squeeze-out be at least equal to the highest consideration paid in the tender offer).
-Factors affecting pricing will include the following:
+(b) Pricing – As noted above, neither US federal securities laws nor state corporate laws generally prescribe the amount of the consideration to be paid in a tender offer or merger (other than in second-step squeeze-out mergers after a tender offer, in which both exemption from the SEC's going private rule and the Delaware law provision permitting a squeeze-out with less than 90% ownership of the target company require that the consideration in the squeeze-out be at least equal to the highest consideration paid in the tender offer).
+However, factors affecting and potentially prescribing certain pricing will include the following:

-• SEC best price rule – SEC Rule 14d-10 requires that the consideration paid to any target company shareholder for tendered shares equals the highest consideration paid to any other security holder for such shares.
+• SEC best price / all holders rule – In a tender offer, SEC Rule 14d-10 requires that a tender offer be open to all holders of the class of a security subject to the offer and that the consideration paid to any holder for a tendered security equals the highest consideration paid to any other holder of security.

-• Price changes – SEC Rule 14e-1 requires that upon any increase or decrease in the tender offer consideration, the tender offer must remain open for a minimum of 10 business days following dissemination of notice of the change in consideration.
+• Price changes – In a tender offer, SEC Rule 14e-1 requires that upon any increase or decrease in the tender offer consideration, the tender offer must remain open for a minimum of 10 business days following dissemination of notice of the change in consideration.

-• Disclosure and fairness considerations – In all tender offers and mergers, the acquirer is required to provide information regarding purchases of the target company's securities during the preceding 60 days by the acquirer and certain related parties.
-In addition, in going private transactions, the acquirer-affiliate is obligated to provide extensive additional disclosure regarding the proponent's belief as to the fairness of the transaction to unaffiliated shareholders of the target company and the basis for that belief.
+• Disclosure and fairness considerations – In all tender offers and mergers, certain rules may require the acquirer to provide information regarding purchases of the target public company's securities during the preceding 60 days by the acquirer and certain related parties.
+For example, in the tender offer phase of a “two-step” merger, the acquirer is required to disclose this information in its offer documents.
+In a “one-step” merger transaction, if the acquirer is required to file Schedule 13D as a result of beneficial ownership of target securities, this information must be disclosed under Item 5 of Schedule 13D.
+In addition, in going private transactions, the acquirer-affiliate is obligated to provide extensive additional disclosure regarding the proponent's belief as to the fairness of the transaction to unaffiliated shareholders of the target public company and the basis for that belief, among other additional disclosures.

 4.4 Conditional and unconditional offers